xsalefter/hibernate-101/readme.md

 ## Branch ##

 ### race-condition ###
 Show a race-condition when trying to
 - SessionFactory#openSession() and
 - EntityManagerFactory#createEntityManager()
 at the same time.
-This is only happen in test only, because SessionFactory#openSession() and EntityManagerFactory#createEntityManager() calling in the same @Before method.
+This is only happen in JUnit test only, because SessionFactory#openSession() and EntityManagerFactory#createEntityManager() calling in the same @Before method.

+### ejb-config ###
+Show an error when try to build an EntityManagerFactory programmatically.